Dingley Stars FC

-Dingley Stars Football Club is an association football club from the South-Eastern suburbs of Melbourne, Victoria.
+Dingley Stars Football Club was an association football club from the South-Eastern suburbs of Melbourne, Victoria.
 Formed in 1974, the club was formerly known as Dingley City Soccer Club which was changed in 2004 to Southern Stars FC, and then to Dingley Stars at the end of the 2014 season.
 Currently competing in the Victorian State League Division 1, their senior home ground is Kingston Heath, and their juniors base at Chadwick Reserve, Howard Road, Dingle.
 Club colours are red and white (full red kit home, full white kit away).
 After an unsuccessful year in 2009, Southern Stars FC were relegated to the Victorian State League Division 2, it is the club's first time getting relegated in its 36-year history.
 The following year in 2010 finished 1st getting promoted back to State 1.
 Then in 2011 the club finished 2nd only by goal difference to be promoted to the Victorian Premier League.